TritonDataCenter/rfd/rfd/0040/README.md

 image and (b) possibly ssh in to provide secrets (key access to Manta account, TLS cert).

-Metadata provided at provision-time tells the zone which mode to run it: In core Triton, a user-script that runs "/opt/smartdc/boot/setup.sh" is what triggers running on "dc" mode.
+Metadata provided at provision-time tells the zone which mode to run in.
+In core Triton, a user-script that runs "/opt/smartdc/boot/setup.sh" is what triggers running on "dc" mode.
 For standalone mode we'll use a separate user-script or metadata key.